Paid Family Leave for Military Family Members

 Qualifying events may include:

-- Providing or arranging for care during the deployment.
+- Arranging for childcare or parental care during the deployment.

 - Assisting in making legal or financial arrangements during the deployment.

 - Assisting the military member during rest and recuperation leave.